hackerkid/pluto/README.md

-# pluto
+#pluto

-> peer to peer decentralized social network
+###peer to peer decentralized social network

 ![screenshot](server/public/images/example.png)

+**Alpha** quality you probably only want to use this if you like to send pull requests fixing things :)

 A detailed write-up on how Pluto works will be added to this repo in the near future.
 For now see the source code.